Surveys for Continuous Improvement

 • Communicate the results.
 Keep the individual responses anonymous to preserve trust.
 However it is important to share the findings with relevant parties, such as key stakeholders whose help may be needed for any changes needed to help teams achieve their goals.

-Agile Team Effectiveness Survey
+Team Agility Survey

 Here is an example of a survey designed to evaluate an organization’s agile delivery capabilities in 3 fundamental areas.
 What we are surveying:

-• Team Formation: do teams have all the skills and structure to deliver the backlog items without bottlenecks in their workflows?
+• Team Formation: Do teams have all the skills and structure to deliver the backlog items without bottlenecks in their workflows?

 • Product Delivery: Is the output of every sprint a working valuable increment of the product meeting a Definition of Done?